cedricziel/typo3-ext-formengine-map/README.md

 A simplistic integration for Google Maps on any TCA `text` field.

-It allows you to either leverage Google Static Maps for a very privacy protected API Access or Google Maps to search Places with a rich interface.
+It allows you to either leverage Google Static Maps for a very privacy protected API Access or Google Maps to search places with a rich interface.

 ## Installation